JeetRoy97/Analyzing-the-Bias-for-different-ML-algorithms/README.md

-c) Draw the Precision-Recall curve.
+3. Draw the Precision-Recall curve.
 (Draw Precision-Recall curve from scratch.)

 Results -